Welcome to the CoARS website! This website provides you with updates and information on the growing science on recovery support services.

 • Project: Planning Grant for a Multi-Site Trial to Examine the Effectiveness of Recovery Community Centers Serving Black Communities to Support Persons Using Medications for Opioid Use Disorder

-• Affiliation: Recovery Research Institute, Massachusetts General Hospital; Our community partners are the Detroit Recovery Project and the Northern Ohio Recovery Association
+• Affiliation: Health through Flourishing program, Psychiatry Department, Massachusetts General Hospital; our community partners are the Detroit Recovery Project, the Northern Ohio Recovery Association, and PILLARS.

 • PIs: Bettina Hoeppner